clemenko/rke_install_blog/README.md

 ## Prerequisites

 The prerequisites are fairly simple.
 We need 3 linux servers with access to the internet.
 They can be bare metal, or in the cloud provider of your choice.
 I prefer [Digital Ocean](https://digitalocean.com).
 We need an `ssh` client to connect to the servers.
 And finally DNS to make things simple.
 Ideally we need a URL for the Rancher interface.
-For the purpose of the this guide let's use `rancher.dockr.life`.
+For the purpose of this guide let's use `rancher.dockr.life`.
 We will need to point that name to the first server of the cluster.
 While we are at it, a wildcard DNS for your domain will help as well.

 ## Linux Servers